 - Have you changed the physical workplace to create a work environment designed with wellness in mind?
-An essential component influencing the daily employee experience is the physical workspace of your organization.
+An essential component influencing the daily employee experience is the physical workspace of your organisation.
 Examples include onsite garden, plants around the office, walking paths, standing desks, onsite gym, natural lighting and meditation spaces.

 Technology plays an important role in your employee wellbeing program.
-Delivering a consistent, simplified employee experience that engages employees in all aspects of their wellbeing, while also promoting your organization’s culture, mission and purpose, can be incredibly difficult.
+Delivering a consistent, simplified employee experience that engages employees in all aspects of their wellbeing, while also promoting your organisation’s culture, mission and purpose, can be incredibly difficult.
 This is where technology can help.

 Look at how you can extend your wellbeing initiatives and wellbeing technology platform to: